Publicerad 18 november

 • More page speed: Using a headless CMS usually means much lighter, faster pages – and speed is a key ranking factor for SEO.
 This is down to the separation between the backend and frontend, which reduces server load and speeds up content delivery.

-• More scalable: As your content needs to ramp up, a headless CMS can offer the scalability you need to respond to different SEO needs of new devices and channels — without having to redo your whole site infrastructure.
+• More scalable: As your content needs ramp up, a headless CMS can offer the scalability you need to respond to different SEO needs of new devices and channels — without having to redo your whole site infrastructure.

 • Less back and forth between teams: With a headless CMS, content teams can quickly create or reuse content, and publish to multiple channels, with minimal involvement from devs.
 Ah, imagine a world where content and development teams don’t have to send endless messages back and forth… 🌤️😇🌈